Wednesday 29 June, 2016 13.00 EDT

 Over time, as new copies of HIV are made in the body, the virus changes its structure.
 These changes are called mutations and can cause HIV to resist the effects of anti-HIV drugs, which means those drugs will no longer work for you.
 Combining Truvada with at least one other anti-HIV drug, such as a non-nuke or protease inhibitor, delays the development of drug resistance.

 To reduce the risk of developing drug resistance, all anti-HIV drugs should be taken every day exactly as prescribed and directed.
 If doses are delayed, missed, or not taken as prescribed, levels of efavirenz and FTC in the blood may fall too low.
 If this happens, resistant virus can develop.
+If you miss doses when taking Truvada as PrEP, you may increase the risk of becoming infected with a strain of HIV that may be resistant to the drugs in Truvada.
 If you find you are having problems taking your medications as directed, speak to your doctor and nurse about this.
 They can find ways to help you.

 When HIV becomes resistant to one drug in a class, it sometimes becomes resistant to other drugs in that class.
 This is called cross-resistance.
 Feel free to talk with your doctor about your current and future treatment options.
 To help you decide what these future therapies might be, at some point your doctor can have a small sample of your blood analysed using resistance testing.